[Aug 31]—Swim Against The Stream

 Jesus died a horrible death in your place in order to bring you to himself, in order to save you.
 Do you think he’d skimp on giving you whatever else you need?

 Let’s bring this into the practical realm right now.
-Maybe you’re in marriage that’s falling apart.
+Maybe you’re in a marriage that’s falling apart.
 Maybe your finances are really hurting right now.
 Or maybe the last news from the doctor is keeping you up at night.

 He who did not spare his own Son, but gave him up for you—how will he not also, along with him, graciously give you all things?